Identification

 The government in Wales has published its own age assessment guidance.[24]
 In Scotland, guidance is published by the Scottish government on behalf of a multi-agency collaboration.[25]

-A tribunal is also entitled to decide a person’s age as a question of fact in the context of an asylum claim, where age is relevant to the claim, for instance because it has a bearing on other findings such as the credibility of the asylum seeker.
-A Supreme Court decision held that a finding of fact from the court on age will also be binding on the local authority.[23]
+A tribunal is also entitled to decide a person’s age as a question of fact in the context of an asylum claim, where age is relevant to the claim, for instance because it has a bearing on other findings such as the credibility of the asylum applicant.
+A Supreme Court decision held that a finding of fact from the court on age will also be binding on the local authority.[26]
 This is important because previously a young person could be in the position where the tribunal, and thus the Home Office, accepted that they were under 18, but the local authority did not.
-This judicial review power transferred to the Upper Tribunal.[24]
+This judicial review power transferred to the Upper Tribunal.[27]

 UASC leave